Call Now 24/7 - Free Consultation! 844-686-5397

 • Adjusting the radio or temperature (choose to do so at a complete stop)

-According to the National Safety Council’s analysis, drivers using hand-held electronic devices have increased by 127%, from 1.5% in 2012 to 3.4% in 2021.
-Texting, tweeting, or checking messages while driving creates a crash risk 23 times higher than driving while not distracted.
+According to the National Safety Council’s analysis, the number of drivers using hand-held electronic devices has increased by 127%, from 1.5% in 2012 to 3.4% in 2021.
+Texting, tweeting, or checking messages creates a crash risk 23 times higher than driving while not distracted.
 Cell phone use is a prominent repeat offense when driving.

 Why Does Distracted Driving Cause Accidents?